 You might be interested in these Airbnbs!

-4. Kayaking at Barracuda and Kayangan Lake
+4. Try kayaking at Barracuda and Kayangan Lake

 Coron, a first-class municipality in Palawan, is home to seven enchanting lakes.
 However, only two of these lakes are open to the public: the Kayangan Lake and Barracuda Lake.
 Kayangan is said to be the cleanest lake in the Philippines, boasting clear blue waters surrounded by limestone karsts.
 It is ideal for families, since its waters are shallow and even kids can try snorkeling.
 Meanwhile, Barracuda Lake has deeper waters.
 It is famous among divers because of the marine animals found there, including the barracuda after which the lake was named.
 You can rent a boat to explore both of these lakes, but if you’re up for more adventure, you can rent a kayak instead.

-5. Island hopping at Honda Bay
+5. Enjoy island hopping at Honda Bay

 Honda Bay is a popular day-trip destination for travelers coming from Puerto Princesa.
 Just a 45-minute ride away from the city proper, the bay has four pristine islands, namely Luli Island, Starfish Island, Pandan Island, and Cowrie Island.
 The best way to explore all of these islands is to join an island-hopping tour, which usually includes land and boat transfers, as well as services of a tour guide.
 Since it has beautiful reefs and aquarium fish, Honda Bay is also a popular snorkeling destination.
 You can bring your own snorkeling gear, but in case you can’t, there’s a number of stalls in the area offering equipment rentals.

-6. The Big and Small Lagoons
+6. Soak in the Big and Small Lagoons

 The Big and Small Lagoons are El Nido’s most popular kayaking destinations.
 Both are picture-perfect, with limestone cliffs and calm waters ideal for paddling.
 The entrance to the Small Lagoon is not accessible for regular-sized boats, but can be reached by kayak.
 Meanwhile, the Big Lagoon is best explored on an outrigger boat.
 Both lagoons serve as breeding grounds for various fish species and crustaceans.
 Various studies by scientists have revealed that the Big and Small Lagoons were once covered by caves that collapsed millions of years ago.

-7. Fireflies at the Iwahig River
+7. Experience firefly watching at the Iwahig River

 Nature trips in Palawan don’t end at sun down.
 At night, you can enjoy a firefly watching tour at the Iwahig River, a 10-meter-long (33-foot-long) stream dotted with mangroves and other native trees.
 On such tours, guests are transferred to small boats with a tour guide.
 They paddle for approximately 30 to 45 minutes, with stops to marvel at the beauty of fireflies lighting up the trees.
 The Iwahig River is the most ideal place to watch these lightning bugs since it is far from the city’s light pollution.
 Flash photography is prohibited during the tour because this might disturb the fireflies.

-8. Tabon Caves
+8. Be in awe of the majestic Tabon Caves

 The Tabon Caves in Palawan is a 138-hectare (341-acre) archaeological museum where a significant number of 50,000-year-old artifacts were recovered.
 The most popular archaeological discovery from this area is called the Tabon Man, or the remains of the oldest known human in the Philippines.
 A total of 30 caves have already been mapped and explored by archaeologists, but only seven of them are open for public viewing.
 Guests are also advised to drop by the National Museum branch at Poblacion, Quezon for briefing before proceeding to the Tabon Caves via a 30-minute pump boat ride.

-9. Ugong Rock
+9. Have a thrilling adventure at Ugong Rock

 The Ugong Rock, a geologic formation in Puerto Princesa, is a destination recommended for thrill-seekers.
 It is named after the local word “ugong”, which refers to the echoing sound that the area’s rocks produce when they are tapped.
 There are two kinds of activities you can do at Ugong Rock: caving and ziplining.
 Rock caving involves climbing up steep rocks and moving through narrow passages inside a cave.
 The whole course takes approximately 40 minutes.
 Upon reaching the top of Ugong Rock, guests can ride the zipline to go back to the starting point.
 Helmets and gloves are provided for the safety of guests.
 It’s certainly an awesome adventure!